Cosmic ray transport in large-amplitude turbulence with small-scale field reversals: Model For particle transport in reversing magnetic fields

 \subsection{Insights from the high-Pm dynamo: transport in laminar magnetic folds}

-Because magnetic folds created by a small-Re, high-Pm dynamo are very laminar, the ${\rm Pm=500}$ simulation is quite useful for gaining intuition regarding particle transport in reversing magnetic fields.
+Because magnetic folds created by a small-Re, high-Pm dynamo are very smooth, the ${\rm Pm=500}$ simulation is quite useful for gaining intuition regarding particle transport in reversing magnetic fields.
 In particular, because the ${\rm Pm=500}$ dynamo is not very turbulent due to its small Reynolds number, it allows us to study particle transport in folds without the complexity that would be added by the additional presence of turbulent fluctuations.
+We stress that the high-Pm dynamo simulation used here is not meant to mimic fully turbulent systems and its primary application is to study how the statistics of field reversals and bends affect particle transport.

 In Figure~\ref{fig:fold_trajectories}, we show example trajectories of particles with 3 different rms gyro-radii ($r_{L0} = 0.0001L, \ 0.0004L, \ 0.0032L$) measured near two different magnetic folds taken from the ${\rm Pm=500}$ dynamo simulation.
 In both panels, the three black lines trace the same magnetic-field line, but we have displaced the field lines and particle trajectories (which all start from the same location) for visualisation purposes.
 The particle trajectories are shown in red and the shade of red indicates the strength of the local magnetic field.
 As particles propagate along a fold and approach the location where the field bends (high curvature), the gyro-radius increases due to the decrease in magnetic-field strength (see Figure~\ref{fig:pdfs}).
-Due to this increase in local gyro-radius, only the $r_{L0}=0.0001$ particle is able to follow the folded field line as it bends.
+Due to this increase in local gyro-radius and decrease in the local gyro-frequency, only the $r_{L0}=0.0001$ particle is able to follow the folded field line as it bends.
 The $r_{L0}=0.0032$ particle drifts out of the fold before the field-line bends due to the large $\nabla B$-drift.
-In the bottom panel, the intermediate-mass particle is able to propagate further into the fold but eventually gets scattered by the high curvature of the bending field line, where the local gyro-radius is of order $K_\parallel^{-1}$.
+In the bottom panel, the intermediate-mass particle is able to propagate further into the fold but eventually gets scattered by the high curvature of the bending field line, where the local gyro-frequency is of order $K_\parallel c$.